yiisoft/yii2/docs/guide/db-query-builder.md

 is that the former will ignore empty values provided in the condition in [hash format](#hash-format).
 So if `$email` is empty while `$username` is not, the above code will result in the SQL condition `WHERE username=:username`.

-> Info: A value is considered empty if it is null, an empty array, an empty string or a string consisting of whitespaces only.
+> Info: A value is considered empty if it is `null`, an empty array, an empty string or a string consisting of whitespaces only.

 Like [[yii\db\Query::andWhere()|andWhere()]] and [[yii\db\Query::orWhere()|orWhere()]], you can use [[yii\db\Query::andFilterWhere()|andFilterWhere()]] and [[yii\db\Query::orFilterWhere()|orFilterWhere()]]